damonreeve/hyde/implementation-architecture.md

 <a id="1--cname-dns--recommended-"></a>
 ## 1. CNAME DNS (Recommended)

-The following architecture provides the highest level of control and flexibility for the both the client and Authenticated in managing all failover scenarios.
+The following architecture provides the highest level of control and flexibility for the both the customer and Authenticated in managing all failover scenarios.

 ![FAILOVER SETUP](https://docs.google.com/drawings/d/1uO5VKL-3CHp3TD25OElKXlbRmnVqkshkwVe7tP5u53c/pub?w=934&h=526)

 ### Supply Stream URL
-This should be to a subdomain managed by the client.
+This should be to a subdomain managed by the customer.
 This should be changed with the supplier if a dedicated URL is not currently being used.

 ```
 [SUPPLIER].[CUSTOMER].com